-Coup-Contrecoup Injuries refer to a variety of injuries involving strikes to the head.
+Coup-Contrecoup Injuries are a type of brain injury resulting from strikes to the head

 Types of Traumatic Brain Injury

 More serious brain injuries can cause damage to the brain that may not be repairable, causing issues with memory and other brain functions.